patrob/3d-strategy/docs/phases/Implement.md

 ### Continuous Validation
 - Every task must pass build, lint, and tests before marking complete
-- No accumulation of technical debt during delivery
+- No accumulation of technical debt during implementation
 - Immediate remediation of quality issues
 - No proceeding with broken states